Moroccan mafia: Birth of international drug networks (1995–2006)

-Organized crime structures
+Moroccan cultural aspects

 Northern Morocco has been the most neglected area in all of Morocco for an excessive time, which resulted in extreme marginalisation and poverty.
 Its traditional clan society has a culture of patronage and armed self-defence, combined with a sense of honour and heightened pride.
 As a result of this, individuals suspected of criminal activity could integrate very easily into the socio-economical aspect of this society.
 The functioning structures of the Moroccan mafia is through a family or clan.
 The clan structures are organised around members of the same family, or individuals from a common region.
 This also applies to individuals who were born on European soil.
-The drug trade in the mountainous jbala area is in the hands of a few Moroccan families who operate like Corsican, Calabrian or Sicilian Mafia organisations.
+The drug trade in the mountainous Jbala area is in the hands of a few Moroccan families who operate like Corsican, Calabrian, or Sicilian Mafia organisations.
 They avoid public appearance and they live by a code of zwijgplicht.
 In other words, the omertà, or a code of honour and silence.
 These families live extremely reticent and communicate in a Berber language that Western Police forces do not master.
-Each organisation has a mega-structured hierarchy, including a right-hand man, warrant officers, logisticians, informants, lookouts, hitmen, corrupted police officers and lawyers.
+Each organisation has a mega-structured hierarchy, including a right-hand man, warrant officers, logisticians, informants, lookouts, hitmen, corrupted police officers, and lawyers.

-Around 80% of all the hashish that is consumed in Europe originates in the mountainous Jbala region of northern Morocco.
+According to the United Nations Office on Drugs and Crime, Morocco produced 35.700 tonnes of cannabis in 2017.
+And in that same year, around 80% of all the hashish that is consumed in Europe originates in the mountainous Jbala region of northern Morocco.
 This rebellious region is considered to be a lawless area that is very difficult to access and deemed to be dangerous.
 For centuries, this area was a cultivating hub for hashish, which later on became the largest exporter of cannabis in the world.
 A strong taboo evolves around the topic of cannabis culture in Morocco, due to the fear of being killed by Moroccan families who practice the omertà to avoid being sentenced by the Moroccan state.

-This criminal society is accustomed to money laundering, weapon trafficking and finding hideouts from Gibraltar to Amsterdam, through major metropolitan areas like Paris and Brussels.
+This criminal society is accustomed to money laundering, weapon trafficking, and finding hideouts from Gibraltar to Amsterdam, through major metropolitan areas, like Paris and Brussels.
 Later on, it also became clear that this was a contributing factor in nesting terrorist cells.
-Police forces in Europe, and more particularly that of Molenbeek-Saint-Jean were aware of this but did not act on it to buy social peace with immigrant youths.
+Police forces in Europe, and more particularly that of Molenbeek-Saint-Jean, were aware of this but did not act on it to buy social peace with immigrant youths.